 Enron has notified the federal government that it regards the imposition of the tax as in violation of the Bilateral Investment Treaty between Argentina and the United States.
 TGS has been in discussions with the provincial governments, and Enron has been in discussions with the federal government and the Argentine Federal Supreme Court.
 The Treaty mandates a six-month cooling off period before arbitration can be initiated.
 If these discussions are unsuccessful, Enron intends to file for arbitration with the International Center for the Settlement of Investment Disputes in Washington, D.C.

-2.4.6 Financial Information